zgyustc/LogMAT/README.md

 ```
 generate_image1.py --network pretrained_patg --outdir result_dir --dpath test_img_dir --mpath test_mask_dir
 ```
+pretrained_model: This is the directory where the pretrained_model .
+result_dir: This is the directory where the output results.
+train_img_path: This is the directory where the img
+train_mask_path: This is the directory where the mask

 # Visualization 🌎🌎🌎
 Comparison of different methods on FMI images with 20% missing areas.